 2. Bosch Power 11255VSR

-- Ease of use: The Bulldog Xtreme Bosch Drill has vibration control for comfort in all day applications
+- EASE OF USE: vibration control for comfort in all day applications

 Bosch products are always reliable and have good speed.
 Physical appearance is a top priority for a hammer, but Bosch has great colors for their devices.